DEV3L/python-katas/kata/mine_sweeper/README.md

 ---

-Write a program that takes input as follows:
+## Write a program that...

+### Has an input such that
-The first line of each field contains two integers n and m (0 < n,m <= 100) which stands for the number of lines and columns of the field respectively.
+- The first line is two integers n and m, the number of lines and columns
+  - **constraint:** 0 < n < m <= 100

-The next n lines contains exactly m characters and represent the field.
+- The next n lines contains exactly m characters and represent the field

-Each safe square is represented by an “.” character.
+  - Each safe square is represented by an “.” character

-Each mine square is represented by an “*” character.
+  - Each mine square is represented by an “*” character

-The first field line where n = m = 0 represents the end of input and should not be processed.

-Your program should produce output as follows:

-For each field, you must print the following message in a line alone:

-Field #x:

-Where x stands for the number of the field (starting from 1).
+### Output

-The next n lines should contain the field with the “.” characters replaced by the number of adjacent mines to that square.
+- n lines with the “.” characters replaced with the number of adjacent mines

-There must be an empty line between field outputs.

-#### Clues
+### Clues

 As you may have already noticed, each square may have at most 8 adjacent squares.